aershov24/PMSC_Candidates_Test/README.md

 ---

-## Q: How do you deal with _bugs_ or mistakes in Kanban?
+## Q2: How do you deal with _bugs_ or mistakes in Kanban?
 Would you move items back on a board?

 **Difficulty**: `Senior`